boudinfl/pke/README.md

     # N-best selection, here the 10 highest scored candidates
     keyphrases = extractor.get_n_best(n=10)

+### Provided supervised models and Document Frequency (DF) counts

+The models/ directory contains already trained models for Kea and WINGNUS as well as DF counts computed on the SemEval-2010 benchmark dataset.

 ### Computing Document Frequency (DF) weights (required for some models)